 Q: How do you communicate with people in a place where you don’t speak the language?

 Surviving in a place where you don’t speak the language requires patience, creativity and complete obliviousness to just how ridiculous you look making hand gestures.
 Most often we made use of pictures, video and maps in attempts to communicate our story.
 We then filled in the blanks with a butchery of the Chinese language and many pathetic pantomime performances of, say, the fur trade in northern Canada.
-For other hilarious examples see Episode 1 and 2 of our Cycling Silk ’06 trip.
+For other hilarious examples see Episode 1 of our Cycling Silk ’06 trip.

 Q: How do you maintain a certain level of sanity when you are off on your own for such long periods of time?

 Sanity?
-It hasn’t ever crossed our minds that we should attempt to hold on to that!
+It hasn’t ever crossed our minds that we could attempt to hold on to that!
 More truthfully, our level of sanity only deepens as the landscape expands, the air thins, and our lives are pared down to bare necessities: bike, eat, sleep, wander, wonder, dream.
 The nomadic lifestyle of a long distance cyclist might sound crazy, but how sane is it to spend your days slaving at an office 9-5/365?
 Call us nuts, but give us life on the open road over a cubicle any day.
 (No offence to any happy cubicle dwellers out there – to each their own.)

 That said, we do seek occasional reprieve from the sometimes monotonous rhythms of the road.
 For distraction and entertainment, we’ll read books, listen to music, compose songs, and plot schemes for world domination.

 Q: What do you miss most while on the road?

 Besides family, friends, and pets, Kate tends to miss pesto, chocolate, red wine and a vast library of books, while Mel usually pines for hot showers, down pillows, and her vegetarian diet.